 Just turning on your iPhone, hitting the record button and hoping you’ll film something your audience wants to see is seldom a route to success.

 Before you start shooting you need to sit down and come up with some ideas, hone them, and develop a plan.
-To learn how to come up with countless video ideas check out my article about generating YouTube video ideas.
+To learn how to think of countless video ideas check out my article about generating YouTube video ideas.

 If you have recently taken up iPhone videography using the FiLMiC Pro camera app you probably have found it difficult to get your clips off your phone.
 Don’t worry, you can check out this article that will explain how to do it.